safaebaamel/safaebaamel/README.md

 - 🐱<a href="https://emoji.gg/emoji/8584-typescript"><img src="https://emoji.gg/assets/emoji/8584-typescript.png" width="15px" height="15px" alt="TypeScript"></a> NESTJS IS AWSOME, NESTJS IS AWESOME ⛅️
 - 👯 Always ready for a Webinar or a talk 😎😎
 - 🎩 Youcode Safi Alumni 😃
-- 🤠 Initiation to ASP.NET core .. 🖱️🌜
+- 🤠 ASP.NET core All day long.. 🖱️🌜
 - ⬆️ Student AT The university of the People 🖱️💻
 - 💬 Ask me about anything.
 I will try to help you as much as I can.
 ### 💻 Tech & Tools Preference